Star Wars: The Force Awakens: Development

 Abrams stated that he purposely withheld some plot elements from The Force Awakens, such as Rey and Finn's last names and backgrounds.
 Kennedy admitted that "we haven't mapped out every single detail [of the sequel trilogy] yet", but said that Abrams was collaborating with The Last Jedi director Rian Johnson, and that Johnson would work with The Rise of Skywalkers then-director Colin Trevorrow to ensure a smooth transition and that "everybody's got a say in how we move forward with this".
 Daisy Ridley later recounted that J. J. Abrams had written drafts for episodes 8 and 9.

 A fictional language was developed for use in the film by YouTube star Sara Forsberg, who created the viral video series "What Languages Sound Like To Foreigners"; Forsberg developed the language by studying various languages, such as Hindi and Gujarati.

 In November 2015, Lucas recorded an hour-long interview with CBS News reporter Charlie Rose in which he said Disney had not been "keen" to involve him and conceded: "If I get in there, I'm just going to cause trouble because they're not going to do what I want them to do, and I don't have the control to do that any more, and all it would do is just muck everything up."
 He also said, "They wanted to do a retro movie.
 I don't like that.
 Every movie, I worked very hard to make them different [...]
 I made them completely different—different planets, different spaceships to make it new."
-In early December 2015, Kathleen Kennedy told The Hollywood Reporter that Lucas had seen the movie and "liked it".
+In early December 2015, Kennedy told The Hollywood Reporter that Lucas had seen the film and enjoyed it.
 In the same month, at the Kennedy Center Honors, Lucas stated, "I think the fans are going to love it, It's very much the kind of movie they've been looking for."
 Abrams felt that, as the first in a new trilogy, the film "needed to take a couple of steps backwards into very familiar terrain" and use plot elements from previous Star Wars films.